DavidFornander/infra-metrics/docs/docker-setup-guide.md

 - "Where does Prometheus store data?" → `prometheus-data` volume
 - "How do I access Grafana?" → `http://localhost:3001`
 - "What happens if I `down -v`?" → You lose all data

-**Status**: You now have a working Docker infrastructure skeleton.
-It will boot, but won't do anything useful until you configure the individual components (Steps 3-11).